ronanbrowne/AWS_lamdba_Serverless/README.md

 AWS_lamdba_Serverless

-practiec app to learn more about lamdba + API gateway
+practice app to learn more about lamdba + API gateway